-1. What are the performance impacts of autocorrelations on one FCFS queue with multiple servers?
+1. What is the performance impact of autocorrelations on one FCFS queue with multiple servers?

 We study the Grid resource case first.
-Performance is measured by the average job slowdown5 as a function of system utilization6, which is shown in Figure 2.
-We can see that the impacts of autocorrelations is very large: the bigger the ACF, the worse the performance.
-Similar results have been reported in a clustered web server environment [22].
+Performance is measured by the average job slowdown3 as a function of system utilization,4 which is shown in Fig. 2.
+We can see that the impact of autocorrelations is very large: the bigger the ACF, the worse the performance.
+Similar results have been reported in a clustered web server environment [23].
 The cause of such performance degradation is the high degree of temporal burstiness in a LRD process.
 Bursty arrivals, which is the opposite of smoothness (e.g. Poisson), result in a long queue of waiting jobs.
 Consequently it leads to much longer queueing delays (bigger slowdown for jobs) and overall lower system utilization.

-2. What are the performance impacts of autocorrelations on a Grid broker and multiple clusters with background workload?
+2. What is the performance impact of autocorrelations on a Grid broker and multiple clusters with background workload?